codepr/codepr.github.io/_posts/2025-01-01-dogfight-server-elixir.md

   end
 end
 ```
-Most of the handlers are the typical ones for a barebone TCP connection, the only
+Most of the handlers are the typical ones for a bare bone TCP connection, the only
 real addition is the `send_game_update/2` call which forward a message to the
 connected client, in this case the binary encoded game state as the payload.